yhat/logjam/README.md

 ![logs of job logs](http://placehold.it/200x200)

 So instead you can use `jam up` to redirect all of those logs into a stream!

+So when you're apps/jobs write to any file in `/tmp/logs`, __`logjam` is actually turning this into a stream__.
+The file doesn't actually get written.
+It's a virtual file!

 You can take that stream anywhere.
 And it's easy to access via curl or any other HTTP client.